Skip to main content

 Prerequisites: Students should be currently and actively engaged in learning and playing an instrument or singing.
 Students with appropriate musical knowledge and performance ability may gain entry on application to the Head of Music.
 Students are strongly encouraged to have in-school itinerant tuition or private lessons and play in co-curricular music groups.

 Course description/aims: This course offers an immersive and dynamic exploration of music for students with a genuine passion for music and an eagerness to refine their musical abilities and knowledge.
 It is thoughtfully structured to develop students’ comprehension of music theory, historical contexts, performance techniques, composition skills, and critical listening.
 Engaging activities and interactive lessons guide students’ investigation of diverse musical genres, styles, and cultural influences.
-Committed students go on to achieve highly in Cambridge AS Music and NCEA Level 2 Music.
+Committed students achieve highly in Cambridge AS Music and NCEA Level 2 Music.

 Course outline: